Cook Partisan Voting Index: Calculation and format

 The index looks at how every congressional district voted in the past two presidential elections combined and compares it to the national average.
 The Cook PVI is displayed as a letter, a plus sign, and a number, with the letter (either a D for Democratic or an R for Republican) indicating the party that outperformed in the district and the number showing how many percentage points above the national average it received.
 In 2022, the formula was updated to weigh the most recent presidential election more heavily than the prior election.

 By congressional district

 The PVIs for congressional districts are calculated based on the 2020 and 2024 presidential elections.
-With a PVI of R+1, was determined to be the median congressional district, meaning that exactly 217 districts are more Democratic and 217 are more Republican than this district.
-As of 2025, there are 218 districts in the House that are more Republican than the national average and 207 districts more Democratic than the national average.
-The number of swing seats, defined as those between D+5 and R+5, is 97.
+With a PVI of R+3, was determined to be the median congressional district, meaning that exactly 217 districts are more Democratic and exactly 217 are more Republican than this district.
+As of September 2026, 224 districts are more Republican than the national average, 204 districts are more Democratic than the national average, and 7 districts match the national average.
+The number of swing seats, defined as those between D+5 and R+5, is 89.